Healthy Flaming Katy (Kalanchoe blossfeldiana) in bright indirect, also known as Flaming Katy

 About Flaming Katy

 Flaming Katy is native to Madagascar.
 Wild plants are typically found in warm understory or open tropical habitats with seasonal rainfall, where its red flowers and foliage helps define its appearance.
 By the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
-In modern indoor and landscape culture, it is used as an ornamental plant for homes, offices, and container displays.
+In practice, in modern indoor and landscape culture, it is used as an ornamental plant for homes, offices, and container displays.
 Its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.

 Family: Crassulaceae · Genus: Kalanchoe